🔍 공개 퀴즈 검색

 2. They help understand 'good enough' meanings to continue reading ✓

-3. Only experts can use them
+3. Only experts can use them effectively

-4. They never work
+4. They never work for difficult words

 What is the benefit of learning word parts?

-1. It makes reading slower
+1. It makes reading much slower

-2. You can decode meanings of many unfamiliar words ✓
+3. You can decode meanings of many unfamiliar words ✓

-4. Only useful in science
+4. Only useful in science classes

 When is it appropriate to skip a word temporarily?

-1. When it appears multiple times and more context will help ✓
+2. When it appears multiple times and more context will help ✓

-3. Never skip any word
+3. Never skip any word ever

 4. Always skip unknown words